knative/eventing/sample/k8s_events_function/README.md

 ## Creating a Service Account
 Because the Receive Adapter needs to run a deployment, you need to specify what Service Account should be used in the target namespace for running the Receive Adapter.
-Bind.Spec has a field that allows you to specify this.
-By default it uses "default" for binding which typically has no priviledges, but this binding requires standing up a deployment, so you need to either use an existing Service Account with appropriate priviledges or create a new one.
+Feed.Spec has a field that allows you to specify this.
+By default it uses "default" for feed which typically has no privileges, but this feed requires standing up a deployment, so you need to either use an existing Service Account with appropriate privileges or create a new one.
 This example creates a Service Account and grants it cluster admin access, and you probably wouldn't want to do that in production settings, but for this example it will suffice just fine.